babs257/advanced-building-blocks-enumerables/README.md

 # Solo Project: Advanced Building Blocks - Enumerables
 ## Project Specifications:

-This project consists of replicate enumerable methods of ruby. you can find the project specificatino (Project 2) [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)
+This project consists of replicate enumerable methods of ruby. you can find the project specification (Project 2) [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)

 ## Built With: